apache/sling-site/src/main/jbake/content/index.md

 **Apache Sling&trade;** is an innovative web framework that is intended to bring back the fun to web development.

-Discussions about Sling happen on our mailing lists, see the [Project Information](/project-information.html) page for more info.

 # Apache Sling in four bullets points